SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: The SPU-Net Method

 \textbf{Self-projection term.} The reconstruction term and uniform term optimize the geometric shape and surface distribution of the generated upsampled point sets, respectively.
-However, due to the irregular nature of the point cloud and network bias in generation of dense point clouds from sparse ones, it is inevitable to bring some noisy points in the generated upsampled point sets.
-To resolve this problem, we propose a novel self-projection function to project the generated points onto the underlying object surface.
-Inspired by traditional directed projection (DP) algorithm \cite{Liu06-LSP}, each point in the generated set can be projected to the underlying object surface by directed projection.
-So, we should first find a projection direction for each point in the generated point set.
-One option is to project each point to the distribution of the input patch.
-However, due to the distribution differences of between input patches and generated patches, we formulate the function inside local regions with a self-projection manner.
+However, due to the irregular nature of the point cloud and network bias in the generation of dense point clouds from sparse ones, it is inevitable to bring some noisy points in the generated upsampled point sets.
+To resolve this problem, we propose a novel self-projection loss function to constrain the generated points to lie roughly on the underlying object surface.
+Inspired by the traditional directed projection (DP) algorithm \cite{Liu06-LSP}, each point in the generated set can be projected to the underlying object surface by directed projection.
+Differently, our SPU-Net is a learning-based method, which constrains the generated point by loss functions.
+Therefore, our self-projection loss term aims to characterize the local distribution of points and penalize the noise distribution, where the projection process of points is implicit.
+Considering the distribution differences between input sparse patches and generated dense patches, we formulate the function inside local regions in a self-projection manner.
 Suppose the generated fine patch is $\mathcal{Q} = \{ \bm{q}_i\}_{i=1}^N$ with a size of $N \times 3$.
-We first build a local region $\mathcal{N}_i$ around the $i$-th point of $\mathcal{Q}$ with the $k$-nearest neighbors algorithm.
-Then, we calculate the local region center $\bar{\bm{q}}_i = \frac{1}{|\mathcal{N}_i|} \sum_{\bm{q}_j \in \mathcal{N}_i}{(\bm{q}_j)}$ of local region $\mathcal{N}_i$ to be the projection target of point $\bm{q}_j$.
+We first build a local region $\mathcal{N}_i$ around the $i$-th point of $\mathcal{Q}$ with the $k$-nearest-neighbors algorithm.
+Then, we calculate the center point $\bar{\bm{q}}_i = \frac{1}{|\mathcal{N}_i|} \sum_{\bm{q}_j \in \mathcal{N}_i}{(\bm{q}_j)}$ of the local region $\mathcal{N}_i$ to be the projection target of the current point $\bm{q}_j$.
 Therefore, the self-projection optimization is formulated with chi-square as